fredericokremer/fredericokremer/README.md

 - python programmer and evangelist since 2012 :snake:.

-As a researcher, my main interest is the application of machine learning methods in the fields of bioinformatics and chemoinformatics, aiming the development new tools to the de development of novel vaccines, drugs and diagnostics methods.
+As a researcher, my main interest is the application of machine learning methods in the fields of bioinformatics and chemoinformatics, aiming the development new tools to help the development of novel vaccines, drugs and diagnostics methods.

 please, contact by the following social networks or emails addresses: